-There really is something about the Bible that is magical, or you could say, supernatural.
-Why is it one of the bestselling non-fiction books in the history of humanity?
+Have you ever wondered just how many books are in the Bible and why there is a protestant bible and a catholic Bible?
+I did too!
+There really is something about the Bible that makes it one of the bestselling non-fiction books in the history of humanity?

-We do not, but when we learn more about the books in the Bible and how the Bible came to be, then we are able to know more about our faith as well as defend what we believe to those who may question it.
+We do not, but when we learn more about the books in the Bible and how the canon of scripture came to be with its different authors, then we are able to know more about our faith as well as defend what we believe to those who may question it.